Blaenau Ffestiniog: Geography

 Some local villages, notably Tanygrisiau and Manod, are sometimes seen as parts of Blaenau Ffestiniog.

 Although the town is in the centre of the Snowdonia National Park, the boundaries exclude it and its substantial slate-waste heaps.
 There were proposals in 2010 for the town to become part of the national park.

 Blaenau Ffestiniog has one of the highest rainfalls in Wales.
-It has several reservoirs, one of which supplies the Ffestiniog Hydro Power Station.
+It has several reservoirs, one of which supplies the Ffestiniog Power Station.
 Stwlan Dam lies between two of the mountains in the area, Moelwyn Bach and Moelwyn Mawr.
 The mountains round the town form a watershed between the River Lledr flowing north as a tributary of the River Conwy and the River Dwyryd flowing west.